SummaryRead the full fact sheet

 Often, changes in hormone levels are to blame and these feelings usually pass within a few days.
 Usually you don’t need any treatment, just support and understanding.
 But if these symptoms continue beyond the early days, it may be a sign of something more serious, like depression or anxiety.

 It’s not just new mums or mums-to-be who can feel anxious and apprehensive.
-Welcoming a new member of the family can also be a complicated time for fathers and partners, who may worry about being a good partner and parent, how a baby will affect their lifestyle, or how they will deal with the added responsibilities.
+Welcoming a new member of the family can also be a complicated time for , who may worry about being a good partner and parent, how a baby will affect their lifestyle, or how they will deal with the added responsibilities.

 Symptoms of perinatal depression and anxiety

 If you’re worried about how you or your partner are feeling, here are some signs and symptoms to look out for: